arthurflor23/handwritten-text-recognition/README.md

 ---

-Additionally, different workflows can be used, such as `--synthesis` and the combination of `--synthesis` with `--recognition`.
+In addition, different workflows can be used, such as `--synthesis` and the combination of `--synthesis` with `--recognition`.
 For the first, the synthesis model is trained and used to synthesize fake manuscripts; in the second, the synthesis serves as data augmentation for the recognition models in an integrated training pipeline.

 ## Tutorial Notebook